kyma-project/kyma/resources/application-connector/charts/connector-service/README.md

 - **tenant** - Tenant for which certificates are generated.
 If the chart does not provide the default value, you must specify it in the header of the request sent to the token endpoint.
 - **certificateValidityTime** - Time after which the certificates issued by the Connector Service expire.
 Allowed time units are: `d`, `h`, `m` for days, hours and minutes.
 You can use only one unit at a time.
 The default value is `92d`.
 - **central** - Determines whether the Connector Service works in the central mode.
+- **revocationConfigMapName** - Name of the ConfigMap containing the revoked certificates list.

 The Connector Service also uses the following environmental variables for CSR-related information config:
 - **COUNTRY** (two-letter-long country code)